daissi/daissi.github.io/_posts/2020-03-03-debian-lts-february-2020.markdown

 date:   2020-03-03 10:48:49 +0100
 categories: debian lts
 ---

 Hi,

-February was my 2nd month as a Debian LTS paid contributor.
+February was my 2nd month as a [Debian LTS](https://wiki.debian.org/LTS) paid contributor, a [Freexian](https://www.freexian.com/services/debian-lts.html)'s initiative.
 I was assigned 4 hours (+ 1,5 hours from January) and I spent all of them for the following:

 [rake](https://tracker.debian.org/pkg/rake):